 Define the nature of your separation.
 Knowing where the other party stands upfront is the key to successfully dating your spouse.
 If one or both of you plan to date other people, make sure to communicate this or you may end up running into your dates while out together, further deteriorating the situation.

 Talk openly about the issues in your marriage.
 Dating during separation is not a time to sweep marital troubles under the rug.
-Rather than assigning blame for problems, discuss what went wrong and what each of you could have done differently (References 1).
+Rather than assigning blame for problems, discuss what went wrong and what each of you could have done differently.
+Keep the lines of communication open while dating.
+If you reach a point where you know reconciliation is no longer an option, voice that to your spouse.

 Set physical boundaries.
 When dates with your estranged spouse go well, physical intimacy seems a natural progression.
 Decide before you begin dating your spouse if sex is on the table.
-Although it might make sense for a couple not contemplating divorce, a physical relationship with your wife when you know divorce is imminent will only cause emotional pain (References 3).
+Although it might make sense for a couple not contemplating divorce, a physical relationship with your wife when you know divorce is imminent will only cause emotional pain.

 Understand the legal ramifications of your actions.
-While dating your spouse during separation does not restart the one-year divorce waiting period in North Carolina, as long as you don't move back in together, it can cause complications in other states (References 2).
+The laws vary by state, so it's important to check with your lawyer to make sure there are no legal consequences if you start dating your spouse while separated.
+In some states, dating doesn't cause any issues, but moving back in together can affect your legal separation.
 If you file for an at-fault divorce in your state, check with your lawyer before beginning a dating relationship.
-In some cases, dating your spouse can invalidate your grounds for divorce (References 3).
+In some cases, dating your spouse can invalidate your grounds for divorce.